yoshihanslin/JSON_paths_to_terminal_value/README.md

 # JSON_paths_to_terminal_value

 A program that takes a JSON object as input and outputs the path to every terminal value in the JSON structure.
-The program uses the json parser jar file from:
+The program uses the json parser jar file from either:

 https://mvnrepository.com/artifact/org.json/json/20140107